 Chiron’s placement describes the wound that does not fully heal but becomes your deepest teaching material.
 Chiron takes approximately 50.7 years to complete one orbit and spends between 1.5 and 8 years in each sign depending on its elliptical path, which means Chiron is deeply generational as well as personal.

 Shadow work with Chiron is not about eliminating the wound.
 It is about stopping the loop of either avoiding the wound entirely or circling it without progress.
-According to Melanie Reinhart in Chiron and the Healing Journey (1989): “Chiron describes a deep sensitivity and a source of both vulnerability and wisdom the two are inseparable.”
+Melanie Reinhart’s Chiron and the Healing Journey (1989) frames Chiron as a point where sensitivity, vulnerability, and wisdom are tied together.

 The Outer Planet Shadow Signatures